Hana-Le/blogdown_Hana/content/blog/evergreen/index.md

 ### Creating a Personal Website with R Blogdown and Hugo-Apero

-I have used Rmarkdown and Bookdown before but have never heard about blogdown until recently.
-I heard someone mention using blogdown to create a personal website and I was intrigued.
-I was surprised to find that with a few hours of work, I was able to customize my site using this package.
-In this post, I'll share my experience and guide you through the process of using Blogdown to create your own website.
+I was familiar with Rmarkdown and Bookdown but only recently heard about blogdown.
+I was intrigued when someone mentioned using it to create a personal website, and I was pleasantly surprised to find that with a few hours of work, I was able to customize my site using the package.
+In this post, I will share my experience and guide you through using Blogdown to create your own website.

 #### Prerequisites: